evabertalan/cgraphs/README.md

 To calculate and compare networks of one or more set of simulations of proteins of the same family.
 And calculate conserved networks when multiple set of simulations are selected.
 * **Location of workfolder:** The location where the workfolder is going to be created.
 All results are saved in the created workfolder.

-* **Select simulation:** C-Graph can compute the water wire graph object for one simulation at a time.
+* **Select simulation:** C-Graphs can compute the water wire graph object for one simulation at a time.
 When the calculation is completed, a graph for an other simulation can be constructed or the already constructed graphs can be selected for comparisons.
   * *Select PSF:* Select the protein structure file.
   * *Select DCDs:* Select one or multiple trajectory files of the same simulations.
 Prior to this analysis, simulation atoms must be wrapped into a single unitcell (PBC wrap).
   * *Name as:* Each set of simulations must be given a unique name.
 The results of the calculations are going to be saved in a subfolder with this name.